Robust adaptive efficient estimation for a semi-Markov continuous time regression from discrete data: Main conditions

 Here $N_\zs{t}$ is a general counting process (see, for example, \cite{Mikosch2004}) defined as

 with $(\tau_\zs{l})_\zs{l\ge\,1}$ an i.i.d. sequence of positive integrated random variables with the distribution $\eta$ and mean $\check{\tau}=\E\,\tau_\zs{1}>0$.
 We assume that the processes $(N_\zs{t})_\zs{t\ge 0}$ and $(Y_\zs{i})_{i\ge\, 1}$ are independent between them and are also independent of $(L_\zs{t})_\zs{t\ge 0}$.
 Note that the process $(z_\zs{t})_\zs{t\ge\, 0}$ is a special case of a semi-Markov process (see, e.g., \cite{BarbuLimnios2008} and \cite{LO}). \begin{remark} It should be noted that, if $\tau_\zs{j}$ is an Exponential random variable, i.e. $g$ is the Exponential density, then $(N_\zs{t})_\zs{t\ge 0}$ is a Poisson process and, in this case, $(\xi_\zs{t})_\zs{t\ge 0}$ is a L\'evy process for which this model is studied in \cite{KonevPergamenshchikov2009a}, \cite{KonevPergamenshchikov2009b} and \cite{KonevPergamenshchikov2012}.
 But, in the general case when the process \eqref{sec:Ex.2} is not a L\'evy process, this process has a memory and cannot be treated in the framework of semi-martingales with independent increments.
-One needs to develop a new tool based on the renewal theory arguments. \end{remark} Let us denote by $\rho$ the density of the renewal measure $\check{\eta}$ defined as
+One needs to develop a new tool based on the renewal theory arguments. \end{remark} \begin{remark} Note that the noise in our model is the sum of the L\'evy process given by $(\varrho_{1} w_\zs{t}+\varrho_{2} L_\zs{t})_\zs{t\ge\,0}$ and the semi-Markov process $(z_\zs{t})_\zs{t\ge\, 0} $ in order to include dependent observations. \end{remark} Let us denote by $\rho$ the density of the renewal measure $\check{\eta}$ defined as

 where $\eta^{(l)}$ is the $l$th convolution power of the measure $\eta$.
 As to the parameters in \eqref{sec:Ex.1}, we assume that